A way of life

 Yoga* was born in India about 5000 years ago.

-It is to the sage named Patanjali (half-man half-snake deity) that we owe the reference work at the origin of this way of life: the yogas sutras.
+It is to the sage named Patanjali (half-man half-snake deity) to whom we owe the reference work at the origin of this way of life: the yogas sutras.

-This treatise of practical philosophy, originally royal yoga or Raja Yoga, which explores the various means and processes of transformation and clarification of our psycho-mental system (citta), is the foundation of the constitutive qualities of yoga as a whole: yogah citta vrittih
+This treatise of practical philosophy explores the various means and processes of transformation and clarification of our psycho-mental system (citta), is the foundation of the constitutive qualities of yoga as a whole: yogah citta vrittih

 nirodhah (YSI, 2).